wujiyang/BossRecognition/README.md

 2. **mtcnn.py**: MTCNN implemention in python code.
 3. **detectionAndAlign.py**: return all the aligned faces when given an image.
 4. **extractFeature.py**: extract the face feature with an aligned face image.
+5. **constructMean.py**: constrcut the meanfile according to meanvalue.

 ## Usage